WaffleHacks/wafflemaker/README.md

 However, I have nothing at the scale necessary to run a full Kubernetes cluster, but I still wanted to implement it in some form or another.
 So this project is my take on it.

-> Sidenote: WaffleMaker actually implements a bit more than just GitOps.
+> Side note: WaffleMaker actually implements a bit more than just GitOps.
 It also does some rudimentary container management
 > by restarting a container if it stops unexpectedly.
 I would like to expand these capabilities eventually to include
-> healthchecks and such.
+> health checks and such.

 This project was inspired by HackGT's [Beekeeper](https://github.com/HackGT/beekeeper) and [Beehive](https://github.com/HackGT/beehive) system for managing their deployments.
-Since we are not running at the scale of HackGT, we have no need for Kubenetes, so we opted to use Docker instead.
+Since we are not running at the scale of HackGT, we have no need for Kubernetes, so we opted to use Docker instead.
 Configuration is managed similarly to Beehive, however we use the TOML format as it has fewer quirks and does not depend on indentation.